pranau97/vada-insurance/README.md

 # Insurance Management System

-This system is part of a project submitted for the course Internet and Web Programming.
+This system is part of a project submitted for the course, "Internet and Web Programming".
 It is an insurance management system written mostly in PHP and connects to a MySQL database.
 This document details the setup process for this system.

 Try the live site [here](https://vada-insurance.herokuapp.com/).